dapp-dev/CLOSED-web3-java-example/README.md

 ### Main Classes

-* `com.hshnordbank.util.Deploy` deploys a contract to the blockchain
+* `com.hshnordbank.util.DeploymentExample` deploys a contract to the blockchain
 * `com.hshnordbank.util.ListSSDs` prints the contracts of a specific user to the console